Can Manchester Immigration Lawyers help me submit my UK visa application?

 Once your application is received, it may take up to 3 months for the Home Office to send its response.

 Some applications, such as those for settlement status, may take up to 6 months to be processed and approved.

-Can I extend my leave to remain in the UK?
+Can I extend my Leave to Remain in the UK?

-If your visa is expiring but you continue to meet the eligibility requirements, you can apply for an extension.
+If your UK visa is expiring but you continue to meet the eligibility requirements, you can apply for an extension.
 This procedure allows you to extend your leave to remain in the UK, and it may vary based on your visa tier.

 You must apply for a UK visa extension before your current permit expires.
 If you overstay your visa, you will be in immigration breach, and you will face severe consequences.

 In some cases, you can apply for settlement status rather than just extending your current visa.
 This applies to those who have spent an eligible amount of time in the UK.